flutter/website/src/docs/cookbook/lists/floating-app-bar.md

 app bar as the user scrolls down the list.
 This is especially true if your app displays a "tall" app bar that occupies a lot of vertical space.

-Traditionally, you create an app bar by providing an `appBar` property to the `Scaffold` widget.
+Typically, you create an app bar by providing an `appBar` property to the `Scaffold` widget.
 This creates a fixed app bar that always remains above the `body` of the `Scaffold`.